 TREASURER

 The treasurer of the board, who shall be bonded in such amount as may be required by the board, shall be the custodian of all funds of the library district.
-These funds paid over to and in the custody of the treasurer include gifts and trust funds, and shall be invested in the same manner that town funds are invested Proceeds of obligations received from the town may be invested in accordance with Section 165.00 of the local finance law.
+These funds paid over to and in the custody of the treasurer include gifts and trust funds, and shall be invested in the the manner permitted under the New York State Municipal Finance Law and as recommended in advisories by the New York State Comptroller as applicable to public libraries.
+Proceeds of obligations received from the town may be invested in accordance with Section 165.00 of the local finance law.
 The presiding supervisor of the Town of Shawangunk shall pay over to the library district all moneys which belong to or are raised for the library district.

 No money, except routine expenditures as specified below, shall be disbursed by the treasurer until audited by the Finance Committee.
 All claims shall be accompanied by itemized vouchers signed by the claimant.
 The above provisions of this section shall not be applicable to the payment of claims of salaries and other fixed expenditures.
 The treasurer shall keep records in such manner as the board of trustees and good fiduciary practice deems appropriate.

 Have the care and custody of and be responsible for funds and securities of the library district and deposit the same in such bank or banks as the board of trustees may designate.